White, White Dove: Background

 As the second single to be released from Timeless Flight, "White, White Dove" followed the commercial failure of "Black or White", which failed to enter the UK Singles Chart when released in November 1975.
 "White, White Dove" was released shortly after Timeless Flight, but despite the album's top 20 success in the UK, "White, White Dove" also failed to reach the UK top 50.
-It did however reach number six in the BMRB's UK Breakers Chart on 13 March 1976, which would have been equal to number 56 in the UK Singles Chart at a time when the national chart only ran to the top 50.
+It did however reach number six in the UK Star Breakers Chart on 13 March 1976.

 "White, White Dove" was recorded at Trident Studios in London, and remixed and cut at Abbey Road Studios, London.
 The song features Lindsay Elliott, the younger brother of the band's drummer Stuart Elliott, on congas.

 Release

 "White, White Dove" was released by EMI Records as a 7-inch single in the UK, Germany, Belgium, Portugal and Australia.
-Some versions of the single featured an edit of "White, White Dove", which cut the album version down by over a minute.
+The UK promotional and Australian releases featured an edit of "White, White Dove", which cut the album version down by over a minute.

 The single's B-side, "Throw Your Soul Down Here", was written and produced by Harley.
 It was exclusive to the single and remained so until it was included as a bonus track on the 1991 EMI CD release of Timeless Flight.
 The song was recorded at AIR Studios, London, after the Timeless Flight sessions.
 It features Herbie Flowers on double bass and B. A. Robertson on piano.

 Promotion

-To promote the song's release as a single, the band performed the song live on the UK ITV music programme Supersonic.
-The performance has surfaced on YouTube in recent years.
+To promote the single, the band performed the song live on the UK ITV music programme Supersonic.